-Real identity uncovered of second Russian linked to Skripal poisoning: Bellingcat
+Second Russian blamed for Skripal poisoning named as GRU doctor: Bellingcat

 Russia denies any involvement in the poisoning, and the two men have said publicly they were tourists who had flown to London for fun and visited Salisbury to see its cathedral.

+Russia’s embassy in London did not immediately reply to an emailed request for comment.

-Reporting by David Milliken; Editing by Richard Balmforth
+Reporting by David Milliken; Editing by Richard Balmforth and Hugh Lawson